Bowel (Colorectal) Cancer

 And so what I did, I went back to the army GP and I said "I need to see another doctor," and so he referred me to another gastroenterologist and he took a look at the notes and he said that he didn't think that there was a radical, that the section was radical enough and that he would recommend that I go back in and have a further section done.

-The reason given for concealing the diagnosis was always 'not wanting to worry' the patient even though the information was sometimes relevant to a family history of the disease.
-Other patients found it strange and unhelpful that words like 'blockage', 'polyp', or 'problem' were always used instead of the word 'cancer'.
 A woman who did not hear the word cancer mentioned throughout her treatment explains how she never fully understood she had the disease until a letter arrived about a chemotherapy appointment.
-A man who also was treated without the word 'cancer' being mentioned pointed out that people with a life-threatening illness might well want to put their affairs and personal relationships in order.
+A man who was also treated without the word 'cancer' being mentioned pointed out that people with a life-threatening illness might well want to put their affairs and personal relationships in order.

 She went through diagnosis and surgery without hearing the word cancer mentioned.